Flannery Freund, President

 Debo Powers, Vice President

-Debo is a retired school principal who lives in a solar-powered cabin in the North Fork.
+Debo is a retired public school teacher and principal who lives in a solar-powered cabin in the North Fork.
 She fell in love with the North Fork in 1979 because of its rugged scenic beauty, abundant wildlife, and remoteness guaranteed by the long, gravel North Fork Road.
-She has been hiking the trails in the northern part of the Whitefish Range for 36 years and is an advocate for wilderness.
+She has been hiking the trails in Glacier Park and the northern part of the Whitefish Range since 1979 and is an advocate for wild public lands.

 Debo was a member of the Whitefish Range Partnership (WRP), a diverse citizen-initiated collaborative group that worked for 13 months to reach consensus on a proposal to the Flathead National Forest concerning the new Forest Plan.
-The WRP proposal included 80,000 acres of recommended wilderness in the Northern Whitefish Range that has become part of the draft Forest Plan.
+The WRP proposal included 80,000 acres of recommended wilderness in the Northern Whitefish Range which became part of the Flathead Forest Plan.

-Suzanne has been a part time resident of the North Fork for over 20 years, She and her husband Richard split their time between Whitefish, MT and their small, but much loved cabin north of Polebridge.
+Suzanne has been a part-time resident of the North Fork for over 30 years.
+She and her husband Richard split their time between Whitefish, MT and their much loved cabin north of Polebridge.
 Suzanne has been involved in conservation issues for many years.
-When not out hiking, fishing, running or working at endless projects, she practices internal medicine with Glacier Medical Associates in Whitefish.
+She serves as the coordinator for the Polebridge Bear Smart Program helping residents and seasonal employees co-exist with bears.
+A retired internist, she previously practiced medicine with Glacier Medical Associates in Whitefish.
+When not out hiking, fishing, running or working at endless projects, she is involved with many nonprofits.

 Randy Kenyon, Treasurer, Chair of Watershed Working Group